Health and safety standards for rented homes

 If you live in a house in multiple occupation (HMO), there are also limits on the number of people who can live in the property.
 The number of people allowed to live there depends on the number and location of cooking, washing and toilet facilities.
 The property must also meet fire safety standards.

 If you live in an HMO and think any of these facilities are not adequate, get advice – use our directory to find a local advice centre, or call our free housing advice helpline.
 Don't delay – your home may be dangerous.

-You need to think carefully about whether to take action.
-In particular, consider whether your landlord is likely to try to evict you rather than do the work.
-They may be able to do this if you are an assured shorthold tenant, an occupier with basic protection or an excluded occupier.
+Get advice if you are worried that your landlord may try to evict you rather than do the repair work.
+This may be easy for your landlord to do if you are an assured shorthold tenant, an occupier with basic protection or an excluded occupier.
 Use our directory to find a local advice centre.

 If you are living in a house in multiple occupation you should be able to report any problem to your local council's environmental health officer, in confidence – they do not have to say who contacted them.

-What can the council do if my home is unfit?
+What can the council do if your home is unfit?

 If you report the situation to the environmental health department, an officer should come to inspect your home.
 If they decide that your home includes a serious hazard, they have to take action.
 They can do this by: